AnonymousGym/Lab-report-4/lab-report-4.md

 # 5. Answers to improve the code
   -For backticks:
   I think there won't be a very easy fix for the problem.
-The difficulty to identify if a backtick is inside the parenthesis or inside the bracket is hard to be resolved
+The difficulty to identify if a backtick is inside the parenthesis or inside the bracket is hard to be   resolved.
+From my perspective, we have to check each backtick in the sentence and determine the environment around it.
+Then, we can judge if it will forbid a     valid link.
+It will cost a lot of time and space of code.

   -For nested parentheses:
+  I don't think there is a quick solution for the nested parentheses problem.
+A typical way to deal with validity of lots of parentheses and brackets is to use a   stack.
+However, in this case we should keep a structure of []() to keep validity, which needs a more delicately designed stack.
+So it's hard to finish the       change in 10 lines.

   -For new line in parentheses and brackets:
+  I believe this is rather difficult for me.
+Because we have to determine if there is a new line between the two brackets.
+However, I'm not familiar with the way   to check if there is large space between java code.
+So, I think it's hard to conquer this problem with a minor improment.